1. Home

 Conversations can be enabled or disabled in Company Preferences > Add-Ons.
 The check box to adjust it is towards the right side of the Add-Ons page.

-Setting up Conversation Departments
+Setting up Conversation Type

 Related Articles